On the geography of log-surfaces: Line arrangements and their characteristic numbers

 a contradiction.

 Finally, let us consider the case $d=9$.
-By $\eqref{2.1}$ and using the assumption that $t_{9}=t_{8}=0$, we get $2t_{2} + t_{5} + 2t_{6}+3t_{7}\leq 0$ and hence we must have $t_{2}=t_{5}=t_{6}=t_{7}=t_{8}=t_{9}=0$.
+By $\eqref{2.1}$ and using the assumption that $t_{9}=t_{8}=0$, we get $2t_{2} + t_{5} + 2t_{6}+3t_{7}\leq 0$, and hence we must have $t_{2}=t_{5}=t_{6}=t_{7}=t_{8}=t_{9}=0$.
 Stronger Hirzebruch's inequality implies in this situation that $t_{3} \geq 12.$ Plugging this data into the naive combinatorial count, we get

 and this means that the only possibility is $t_{3}=12$.
-In summary, the only admissible case is $d=9$ and $t_{3}=12$, so $\mathcal{L}$ must be the dual Hesse arrangement, since it is unique up to the projective equivalence. \end{proof}
+Summing up, the only admissible case is $d=9$ and $t_{3}=12$, so $\mathcal{L}$ must be the dual Hesse arrangement, since it is unique up to the projective equivalence \cite{LW}. \end{proof}

+\begin{example} Fix the dual Hesse arrangement $\mathcal{L}$ of 9 lines with only triple intersections (exactly 12), cf. Figure \ref{fig:dual_Hesse}.
+For the desingularized Kummer covers $Y_n$ associated to $\mathcal{L}$ \eqref{XN}, the Chern number formulas \ref{eq:limit_gamma} give